 Depending on the purchased license, students can create games for use in desktop, mobile, console, or web environments, and even sell them in the Marketplace.
 A huge community is available for getting help and finding ideas.
 The trial version of GameMaker has limited resources and, with it, you can't create executables.
 But it gives sufficient functionality to figure out if this game development environment is what you need.Continue reading Show less

-Learning how to assemble a basic game in GameMaker Studio 2 is easy by following the included step-by-step tutorials.
-These put learning right in your workspace, have a logical flow, and could easily be used to scaffold students into game design.
+Learning how to assemble a basic game in GameMaker Studio 2 is easy when you follow the included step-by-step tutorials.
+These put learning right in your workspace.
+They have a logical flow and could easily be used to scaffold students into game design.
 Aspiring game designers can supplement these tutorials by watching a good pool of amazingly well-done third-party YouTube videos, and get help in the active community forums.
 These resources also introduce students to basic concepts of game design that will work even outside GameMaker.
 In general, GameMaker orients students to the programming, design, and development environment, but it's only a tool; knowing how to design an in-depth game would generally be learned separately.
 Already being familiar with game development terminology would also be helpful.